Tips for Professional-Quality Results

 Container herbs provide some distinct advantages to growers of all abilities — commercial growers and their retail customers, as well as home gardeners.
 Along with the versatility and portability that container herbs provide, herbs in containers offer added longevity and marketability.
 Here are some recommendations from Johnny's Research Team to help bring you optimal success with container herb production.

 Benefits to Growers

 - Time to market.
-Potted herbs have a quick turnaround time of 4–8 weeks, depending on the variety, and whether they are started from seed or from vegetatively-progated plugs.
+Potted herbs have a quick turnaround time of 4–8 weeks, depending on the variety.
 See Container Herb Production Time-Table, below.

 - Return on investment.
 Fresh herbs are a high-value crop, with a favorable return on investment.